Harrison Bader Player Props: Yankees vs. Padres

 Harrison Bader At The Plate

-- Bader is batting .250 with two triples, five home runs and three walks.
+- Bader is hitting .250 with two triples, five home runs and three walks.

-- Bader has picked up a hit in 14 of 22 games this year, with multiple hits four times.

-- Bader has driven in a run in nine games this year (40.9%), including six games with more than one RBI (27.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Bader has picked up an RBI in nine games this season (39.1%), with two or more RBI in six of those contests (26.1%).

-- In nine of 22 games this season, he has scored, including multiple runs once.
+- In nine of 23 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.